openstack-archive/golang-client/README.md

 `openstack/golang-client` is an implementation of [OpenStack] (http://www.openstack.org/) API client in [Go language](http://golang.org).
-The code follows OpenStack licensing and uses the Stackforge infrastructure for hosting.
+The code follows OpenStack licensing and uses its CI infrastructure for hosting.
 It currently implements [Identity Service v2] (http://docs.openstack.org/api/openstack-identity-service/2.0/content/) and [Object Storage v1]